Why God made seasons: A revelation in contrastsWritten by Subby Szterszky

 However in most cultures past and present, the changing seasons bring with them an annual cycle of plenty and want.
 There’s a time to plant and a time to harvest, a time to lay up goods for the coming lean months when nothing will grow.
-Such a cycle makes it harder to take anything for granted.
-Indeed, it leads to occasions of commemoration and celebration.
-In the Old Testament, these critical times of the year were connected to a series of feasts, through which the people of God could express their gratitude and ongoing dependence on him for their livelihood.
+Such a cycle makes it hard to take anything for granted, leading instead to occasions of commemoration and celebration.
+In the Old Testament, these critical times of the year were connected to a series of feasts, through which the people of God expressed their gratitude and ongoing dependence on him for their livelihood.

 In a fallen world, it’s easy to forget God in the midst of prosperity and to grumble against him when enduring hardship.
 But the rhythm of the seasons teaches a different lesson.
 It declares that God is the author of both abundance and need, the one who gives all good things to his creatures and the one who withholds them, as he sees fit.
 The seasonal cycle broadcasts a repeating call to delight in God and to trust him, whether the fridge and the cupboards are full or empty.

 Unity and diversity

-One of the most sublime yet omnipresent mysteries that God has written into his cosmos is his love of unity expressed through diversity.
+One of the most sublime yet ubiquitous mysteries God has written into his cosmos is his love of unity expressed through diversity.
 Like all mysteries of creation, it finds its source in God’s own being.
 The Trinity is one in essence and purpose, and yet the three persons – Father, Son and Holy Spirit – have diverse roles and functions, while still sharing a perfect, harmonious relationship among themselves.